ZecHub/zechub/site/Using_Zcash/Wallets.md

 ### [Desktop Wallets](/site/Using_Zcash/Wallets/Desktop_Wallets)
 <aside>
-Desktop wallets are downloadable apps if you want that access you Zcash from Windows, MacOS, or Linux.
+Desktop wallets are downloadable applications that provide access to Zcash from Windows, MacOS, or Linux.

 </aside>